-These are the big guys, and they encompass most of the other types of mobile learning, like videos vs. static lessons, as well as the more offbeat offerings like “augmented reality games” and “social learning” that are catching on in the hype-sphere.
+These types and deployment methods encompass most of the other types of mobile learning, like videos vs. static lessons, as well as the more offbeat offerings like augmented reality games and social learning that are catching on as evidence of their efficacy increases.

 Why should (or shouldn’t) you implement mobile learning?

-- Instant Access to Material: Mobile learning gives your employees access to training resources at the “point of need” (especially if they work in the field, for instance, repairing machinery).
+- Instant Access to Material: Mobile learning gives your learners access to training resources at the “point of need” (especially if they work in the field, for instance, repairing machinery).
 If an issue comes up, your staff can pull up an answer on their phones, saving valuable time that would have otherwise been wasted flipping through a paper manual.

 - Retain More Material: Mobile learning allows for easy, instant, repeatable use of training material to counteract the Forgetting Curve.
 Some mLearning platforms also combat skill atrophy with periodic, gamified updates and microlearning boosts.
 SkillPill is one mobile LMS that specializes in this.

 - Increase Total Quantity of Learning: Mobile learning lets employees learn anywhere, anytime (stuck in traffic, waiting for an airplane, 3 a.m.
 Tuesday after accidentally being served non-decaf coffee at dinner) so they will (in theory) learn more.

-- It won’t get used: Maybe your employees aren’t technically savvy enough to navigate a mobile environment, maybe spotty 4G coverage means they can’t connect, maybe they don’t want to do training when they’re away from the office or maybe they don’t have time to.
+- It won’t get used: Maybe your employees aren’t technically savvy enough to navigate a mobile environment, maybe spotty 4G coverage means they can’t connect, maybe they don’t want to do training when they’re away from the office, or maybe they don’t have time to.
 Whatever the reason, if your learners won’t use the system, don’t bother installing it.

 - It will cost a lot: It can be expensive in both time and money to implement.
 Development across multiple devices adds to this cost, as does the purchase of mobile devices to support it, and the creation of mobile-exclusive content will take even more time and money.
 Look for an open source LMS instead.